A real Linux distribution on the phone

 Package and run anything you want

-postmarketOS is developed in the spirit of regular Linux distributions, so there's no problem in having multiple phone interfaces (e.g. UBports, featurephone with big numbers, plain shell) and let the user choose.
-A lot of work already went into getting KDE plasma mobile running, it is getting closer every day!
+postmarketOS is developed in the spirit of regular Linux distributions, so there's no problem in having multiple phone interfaces and let the user choose.
+We have KDE's Plasma Mobile, LuneOS UI, Hildon, MATE, XFCE4 and i3wm packaged so far.

 Furthermore postmarketOS will not impose arbitrary restrictions on you.
 Use the apps from any ecosystem you want (even desktop software).
 With Alpine's simple package format, you do not need more than a bit of Linux knowledge to package your favorite programs (assuming that they run on Linux already).